smanowar/PyBer_Analysis/README.md

 <p align="center">
 <img src=https://github.com/smanowar/PyBer_Analysis/blob/main/analysis/pyber_fare_summary.png>
 </p>
-Fig. 2

-Total Fare is somewhat consistent for the time period being analyzed:
+There is a slight fluctuation in the Total Fare for the time period being analyzed:

  - Rural cities fluctuate between $501.24 and $67.65, peaking in the week of April 7th and a low the week of January 13th.
  - Suburban cities flucutuate between $1412.74 and $721.60 peaking the week of February 24th and a low the week of January 6th.
  - and lastly, Urban cities fluctuate between $2466.29 and $1661.68 peaking the week of February 24th and a low the week of Janurary 6th.

 ## PyBer Analysis Summary

-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+From the results summarized above we can see that there are very large differences in fares, ridership, and drivers between the three city types.
+Urban cities have the vast majority of ridership, the largest amount of fares, and the most drivers between the three.
+Based on these results the following reccomendations can be made:

+- A focus should be placed increasing drivers in Rural areas.
+There is not a huge difference in the average fare per ride between Rural and Urban city types, but there is a very large difference in the average fare per driver between the two.

+- A similar argument could be made for Suburban cities.
+Even though their numbers are higher than Rural cities, they are still much lower than the results from Urban cities.

+- Although the average fare per driver is less than half the average fare per drivers in Suburban cities and three times less the average fare per driver in Rural areas, the total amount of rides in Urban cities are much higher.
+Therefore, although the average fare per ride is lower, the drivers are completing more rides - as reflected in the high amount of total fares.
+A focus should be placed on protecting the average fare per driver in Urban areas; if the average fare drops too low it can discourage drivers from working in Urban cities.